Chapter 5 : (two paths)

 And then, him.

 One Sunday, they argue at her grandmother’s house.
 Dinnertime and outside and wet grounds and leaves everywhere.
 It’s something silly and stupid and they argue and he sweeps her off her feet.
-He’s always been good at that
+He’s always been good at that, but only this time, he does it literally.

 He laughs it off.
 “Scared, are we?”